John G. McKnight: Nixon tapes

 The first purpose, I recall, was to try to make the tapes that they found more understandable.
 But before very long they found out that there was an 18-minute gap in one of the tapes, and that's what the panel focused on.
 What we were able to do was verify which machines had made the recordings and which had been used to erase the recordings.
 The recordings were made on a Sony Model 800B, a little consumer kind of machine... it ran 15/16ths inches per second, and Nixon's staff had attached a sound-activated start and stop feature.
 And the Secret Service came through every evening and put new roll of tape on it if it had run out of tape.
 The machine that was used in the erasure was an Uher 5000, a commonly used German dictation recorder.
 What we could establish was that you can hear the clicks where the machine's been put in and out of recording mode.
 And we could establish that the clicks were in fact from going in and out of recording.
 We could say that the likelihood that it was done accidentally was incredibly remote.
 The erasing machine was put in and out of recording mode six times, so judge for yourself how likely that was to have been accidental.

-Personal life
+Personal life and death

-Jay and his wife Brigitte have four adult sons.
+Jay and his wife Brigitte had four adult sons.
+He died on November 5, 2022, at the age of 91.